pass-antibiotics/pass-antibiotics.github.io/research/primary-care/index.md

 {:toc}

-## What is already known on the subject?
+# What we already know

 - In England, more than three quarters of antibiotics are prescribed in primary care with one-third of patients receiving at least one antibiotic prescription annually ([Dolk et al. 2018](#Dolk2018))
 - Almost half this prescribing (46%) is targeted at respiratory tract infections, many of which tend to be self-limiting and are likely to improve in the absence of antibiotic treatment ([Dolk et al. 2018](#Dolk2018))